ibalampanis/ai-ethics/guide.md

 ## 11. Eco-Driving

 Eco-driving, as proven by the <a href="https://www.racfoundation.org/"> RAC Foundation </a>, leads to safer, cleaner and more affordable journeys.
 Fuel efficiency can be improved by as much as 10% via regular vehicle maintenance.
-This maintenance should include checking tyre pressure (since tyres underinflated by a quarter can cause a 2% increase in fuel consumption), as well as removing unused roof racks and anything that adds unnecessary weight (since every additional 45kg reduces fuel economy by 2%).
+This maintenance should include checking tyre pressure (since tyres underinflated by a quarter can cause a 2% increase in fuel consumption), as well as removing unused roof racks and anything that adds unnecessary weight (since every additional 45 kg reduces fuel economy by 2%).
 If the used speed is less than 40mph, it is more fuel-efficient to avoid using air conditioning and prefer opening a window.
 Furthermore, when stuck in wait times of one minute or more, engines should be turned off.
 Lastly, sharp acceleration and heavy braking should be widely avoided, given that aggressive driving can significantly raise fuel consumption.

 ## 12. Eat Less Meat